candlerb/solis_webadmin/README.md

 I run it behind an Apache reverse proxy, with mod_auth_openidc talking to a [Vault OpenID Connect provider](https://brian-candler.medium.com/using-vault-as-an-openid-connect-identity-provider-ee0aaef2bba2), and HTTPS with a LetsEncrypt certificate.

+The web interface by default binds to `127.0.0.1:8502`, so it only accepts connections from the local host.
+If you really want to expose it directly to network traffic, then you'll need to supply a flag like `-listen :8502`